ReLU Neural Networks of Polynomial Size for Exact Maximum Flow Computation: Introduction

 The answer is most likely ``no'' since the Maximum Flow Problem is \mbox{\emph{P-complete}}~\cite{goldschlager1982}.
 P-complete problems are those problems in P that are \emph{inherently sequential}, meaning that there cannot exist a parallel algorithm with polylogarithmic running time using a polynomial number of processors unless the complexity classes P and NC coincide, which is conjectured to be not the case~\cite{greenlaw1995limits}.
 NNs with polylogarithmic depth and polynomial total size that solve the Maximum Flow Problem, however, would translate to such an algorithm (under mild additional conditions, such as, that the weights of the NN can be computed in polynomial time).
 Therefore, we conclude that it is unlikely to obtain NNs for the Maximum Flow Problem that make significant use of parallelization.
-In other words, NNs with polylogarithmic depth and polynomial width probably do not exist.
+In other words, \Cref{Thm:MaxFlow} can probably not be improved to neural networks with polylogarithmic depth while maintaining overall polynomial size.

-\mypara{Further Related Work}
+\subsection{Further Related Work}

-NNs have been studied from a circuit complexity point of view before~\cite{beiu1996circuit,parberry1994circuit,shawe1992classes}.
-However, these works focus on Boolean circuit complexity of NNs with sigmoid or threshold activation functions.
-We are not aware of previous work investigating the computational power of ReLU~NNs as arithmetic circuits operating on the real numbers.

 Using NNs to solve CO problems started with so-called \emph{Hopfield networks}~\cite{hopfield1985neural} and related architectures in the 1980s and has been extended to general nonlinear programming problems later on~\cite{kennedy1988neural}.
 Smith~\cite{Smith:NNforCOreview} surveys these early approaches.
 Also, specific NNs to solve the Maximum Flow Problem have been developed before~\cite{ali1991neural,effati2008neural,nazemi2012}.
-However, the NNs used in these works are conceptually very different from modern feedforward NNs that are considered in this paper.
+Hopfield NNs are special versions of recurrent neural networks (RNNs) that find solutions to optimization problems by converging towards a minimum of an energy function.
+As such, they are conceptually very different from modern feedforward NNs representing a fixed input-output mapping, as we consider them in this paper.